Overview

 To declare or Modify RDN Attribute Name and/or Value in the schema file:

-3. Use the Drag and Drop Icon icon to reorder the attributes they way you want them to appear at runtime.
+Use the icon to reorder the attributes they way you want them to appear at runtime.

 To remove attribute(s) from the RDN Display Attribute(s) list, choose the attribute(s) from the list on the right and click the left arrow button.